From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models: Related Work

 \section{Related Work}

-\textbf{Decision-Making with Foundation Models.} Our work is inspired by recently-demonstrated capabilities of Large (Vision) Language Models (LLMs, VLMs) across a variety of challenging text and image tasks~\citep{openai2023gpt4v,team2023gemini}.
-We build on a large body of work that leverages foundation models for decision-making in robotics~\citep{saycan,progprompt,code_as_policy,huang2022inner,curtis2024trustproc3ssolvinglonghorizon,huang2023voxposer,huang2024rekep,hu2023lookleapunveilingpower,duan2024manipulateanythingautomatingrealworldrobots,yang2024guidinglonghorizontaskmotion} (see~\citet{hu2023robofm} for a recent survey).
+\textbf{Decision-Making with Foundation Models.} Our work is inspired by recently-demonstrated capabilities of large (vision) language models (LLMs, VLMs) in a variety of challenging text and image tasks~\citep{openai2023gpt4v,team2023gemini}.
+We build on a large body of work that leverages foundation models for decision-making in robotics~\citep{saycan,progprompt,code_as_policy,huang2022inner,curtis2024trustproc3ssolvinglonghorizon,huang2023voxposer,huang2024rekep,hu2023lookleapunveilingpower,duan2024manipulateanythingautomatingrealworldrobots,yang2024guidinglonghorizontaskmotion,keisuke} (see~\citet{hu2023robofm} for a recent survey).
 However, these approaches operate under a number of different restrictive assumptions.
 Some are confined to a particular task distribution (e.g., only pick-and-place) or seek to synthesize new relatively short-horizon skills (e.g., pouring liquid into a cup)~\citep{huang2023voxposer,huang2024rekep,duan2024manipulateanythingautomatingrealworldrobots}.
 Others assume skills are provided, and attempt to use foundation models to compose them to solve longer-horizon tasks~\citep{saycan,progprompt,code_as_policy,huang2022inner,curtis2024trustproc3ssolvinglonghorizon,hu2023lookleapunveilingpower,quartey2024verifiablyfollowingcomplexrobot,kumar2024openworld}.
-These approaches all use a foundation model directly for planning, which has been shown to perform significantly worse than dedicated planning algorithms that use an appropriate abstraction~\citep{valmeekam2022large,kambhampati2024llms}.
-By contrast, our approach leverages foundation models to construct abstractions that are used by a planning system at inference time.
-We treat the work of \citet{hu2023lookleapunveilingpower} as representative of previous foundation model planning approaches and compare to variants in our experiments (Section~\ref{sec:experiments}).
+We similarly assume skills are provided, but leverage foundation models to construct abstractions that are used by a search-based planning system at inference time.
+We treat the work of Hu et al.~\citep{hu2023lookleapunveilingpower} as representative of previous foundation model planning approaches and compare directly to variants in our experiments (Section~\ref{sec:experiments}).